Weave Code

 devrabiul/laravel-geo-genius

-Laravel GeoGenius adds IP-based geolocation, automatic timezone detection/conversion, locale detection with translation and number conversion, plus a country picker and phone formatting/validation.
-Works with Livewire and supports cookies or headers.
+Laravel GeoGenius adds IP geolocation, automatic timezone detection/conversion, locale & translation helpers, number conversion, and a country picker with phone formatting/validation.
+Works with Livewire and supports cookies or headers for detection.

 View on GitHub